|

 we started using a Portsmouth handicap allowing each club member

+to sail their own boats.
 Our thanks to Richard Wade for reconstructing

 this information.
 If anyone has any corrections or additional